Good Food for All provides healthy food, nutrition education and food skills to vulnerable youth in East Vancouver.

-The Punch ‘n’ Munch Food Pantry was established at the boxing club to bridge the food gap between program days.
+The food pantry was established at the boxing club to bridge the food gap between program days.
 Youth can discretely access the food pantry on an as-needed basis.
 Today, the food pantry is stocked with semi- and non-perishable breakfast, lunch, and dinner items.
 Staples include oatmeal, granola, tuna, rice, trail mix, peanut butter, apples, oranges, pears, and mac and cheese.
 Our food pantry staples only include items we ourselves would eat and serve our children: Cuppa Noodles have no place here!

-To further empower youth to make healthy food choices, the Punch ‘n’ Munch program includes a nutrition education component.
+To further empower youth to make healthy food choices, we provide nutrition education classes.
 With the help of nutritionists, Good Food for All creates age-appropriate education materials on a range of topics, including what to eat before and after workouts, what proteins and carbs are, why fats and fruit are important to any diet, and why water is important to body function.
 We also invite nutritionists to provide nutrition education sessions on a range of topics, and encourage youth to ask questions about healthy eating and nutrition.

 The Positive Effects of Good Food

 Our programming positively impacts youth in the program in a variety of ways.
 Some outcomes include: